 The Outreach Advocate will NOT:

-The Outreach Advocate works closely with each campus to provide education and awareness programming to students, faculty, and staff on campus.
+Our Outreach Advocates work closely with each campus to provide education and awareness programming to students, faculty, and staff on campus.
 Topics covered include, but are not limited to: Sexual Violence 101, Human Trafficking, Understanding Trauma; Short and Long-Term Impact on Survivors, Understanding Root Causes of Sexual Violence, and Healthy/Unhealthy Relationships.